-Safety improvement is fundamentally a change management process.
-Leaders must ensure that employees (managers, supervision, and floor employees) are inspired to move toward the future state, understand the plans and what is being done to achieve the change, that the change is monitored through checks and balances, and that recognition and reinforcement takes place.
-In other words, it's not enough to have a strategy by itself, you also need a governance structure to ensure those elements are taking place.
+Fundamentally, safety improvement is a change-management process.
+Leaders must ensure that employees (managers, supervision, and floor employees) are inspired to move toward the future state and to understand the plans and what is being done to achieve the change, making sure that the change is monitored through checks and balances and that recognition and reinforcement take place.
+In other words, it's not enough to have a strategy by itself.
+A governance structure to ensure that those elements are taking place is also needed.

-5. Who Owns the Strategy?
+5.Who owns the strategy?

 What distinguishes a strategic approach to safety from a more tactical approach is, specifically and unavoidably, the actions of the leaders.
-What leaders do-what steps they take and what words they speak-will either lead to a sustained change or a wave of activity that comes and goes without lasting impact.
+What leaders do, what steps they take, and what words they speak will lead to either a sustained change or a wave of activity that comes and goes without lasting impact.

 As with any significant strategic change, achieving safety excellence requires a hands-on role for senior managers.
-Most leaders are familiar with the role of safety spokesperson-they're comfortable in the pulpit, being the cheerleader for safety.
+Most leaders are familiar with the role of safety spokesperson.
 They acknowledge they must allocate resources, both time and financial, to overseeing the transformation they seek.
 They know they are responsible for developing and communicating the vision, identifying appropriate leading and lagging metrics, evaluating the current state, and identifying gaps between where they are today and where they want to be.
-They know they must develop and oversee the execution of plans to close the gaps and then ensure it all stays on track and is sustained.
+They know they must develop and oversee the execution of plans to close the gaps and then to ensure it all stays on track and is sustained.

 Realistically, however, members of the senior leadership team can't do all of this without support.
-Leaders must enlist and engage others throughout the organisation in driving the change, assuring clear roles and responsibilities and oversight.
+Leaders must enlist and engage others throughout the organisation to drive the change, ensuring clear roles and responsibilities and oversight.